+Interpretation: For purposes of this section, property line shall include any property line separating one lot from another lot, but shall not include any property line separating a lot from a public street or alley right-of-way.

-506.4 Ducts serving Type II hoods.
+- 506.4 Ducts serving Type II hoods.
 Single or combined Type II exhaust systems for food-processing operations shall be independent of all other exhaust systems.
-Commercial kitchen exhaust systems serving Type II hoods shall comply with Sections 506.4.1 and 506.4.2.

-506.4.1 Type II exhaust outlets.
+Commercial kitchen exhaust systems serving Type II hoods shall comply with Sections 506.4.1 and 506.4.2. - 506.4.1 Type II exhaust outlets.
 Exhaust outlets for ducts serving Type II hoods shall comply with Sections 401.5 and 401.5.2.
-Such outlets shall be protected against local weather conditions and shall meet the provisions for exterior wall opening protectives in accordance with the Building Code.
+Such outlets shall be protected against local weather conditions and shall meet the provisions for exterior wall opening protectives in accordance with the International Building Code. - 506.4.2 Ducts.

-506.4.2 Ducts.
 Ducts and plenums serving Type II hoods shall be constructed of rigid metallic materials.
 Duct construction, installation, bracing and supports shall comply with Chapter 6.
-Ducts subject to positive pressure and ducts conveying moisture-laden or waste-heat-laden air shall be constructed, joined and sealed in an approved manner.

-506.5 Exhaust equipment.
-Exhaust equipment, including fans and grease reservoirs, shall comply with Section 506.5.1 through 506.5.5 and shall be of an approved design or shall be listed for the application.

-506.5.1 Exhaust fans.
+A duct serving a Type II hood that penetrates a fire-rated ceiling, floor or wall shall be enclosed in a duct enclosure from the point of penetration to the outlet terminal.
+Ducts subject to positive pressure and ducts conveying moisture-laden or waste-heat-laden air shall be constructed, joined and sealed in an approved manner. - 506.5 Exhaust equipment.
+Exhaust equipment, including fans and grease reservoirs, shall comply with Section 506.5.1 through 506.5.5 and shall be of an approved design or shall be listed for the application. - 506.5.1 Exhaust fans.
 Exhaust fan housings serving a Type I hood shall be constructed as required for grease ducts in accordance with Section 506.3.1.1.